What is the legal status of my investment?

 interest from the Issuer to your nominated bank account.

-Mangopay SA are approved as an electronic money institution by the financial regulator in Luxembourg (CSSF), which has granted them an E-Money issuer (EMI) licence.
-This licence covers their activity in all 31 countries of the EEA.
-Mangopay offer a seamless end-to-end payment solution, KYC (Know Your Client) and anti-money laundering management and the ability to hold monies from each investor in a segregated ‘wallet’.
+ShareIn offer a seamless end-to-end solution, including KYC (Know Your Client) and anti-money laundering management, as well as the ability to hold monies from each investor in a segregated ‘wallet’.
 This means your money is safe and secure in your own personal ‘wallet’.